ginikatheboy/Ginika-Static-Web/README.md

 This workflow ignores files like .git and .github to keep deployments clean.

-🛠️ Setup Guide (Step-by-Step)
+##🛠️ Setup Guide (Step-by-Step)
-1️⃣ Create an S3 Bucket
+- Create an S3 Bucket

 Name must be globally unique

 For public website hosting: enable static hosting & public object reads

-For CloudFront: bucket can stay private

-aws s3 sync . s3://your-bucket \
-  --exclude ".git/" \
-  --exclude ".github/"

-Then visit your S3 website endpoint or CloudFront URL to confirm.
+Then visit your S3 website endpoint to confirm.

-3️⃣ Create CloudFront Distribution (Optional but recommended)

-Origin: your S3 bucket

-Viewer Protocol Policy: Redirect HTTP to HTTPS

-4️⃣ Add Repo Secrets
+- Add Repo Secrets

 GitHub → Repository → Settings → Secrets → Actions: